-We have extensive experience teaching students of all levels, ranging from primary school students to professional artists.
-Below is selection of classes and workshops we teach, each of which can be tailored to fit specific populations, and which can be taught over periods ranging from one hour to three weeks:
+We have extensive experience teaching students of all levels, ranging from primary school students to professional artists to the average Jane on the street.
+Below is selection of classes and workshops we teach, each of which can be tailored to fit specific populations, and which can be taught over periods ranging from one hour to three weeks or more.

 Bring to life the simplest (or most complex) of objects, develop their characters, and create short pieces for performance.
 We spend minimal or no time building puppets—actually preferring found puppets for this workshop—so that we can focus on the techniques of puppetry.

 Employ physical, facial and vocal tools to stretch the possibilities of performers’ range of characters.
 Create short pieces for performance

 Ballroom, Latin and Swing Dance Class (ages 8+)

 We teach everything from the basic vocabulary of Foxtrot, Waltz, Tango, Vienesse Waltz, Rumba, Cha Cha, Salsa and Swing (including West Coast, East Coast and Lindy Hop), to advanced American style technique with emphasis on social enjoyment or performance.